QuantumOfVacuum/kylebebak.github.io/_posts/Code/Automation/2016-01-07-automating-development-deployment.md

 layout: post
 title: "Vagrant, Ansible and GitHub for automated development and deployment"
 categories: code automation
-tags: [vagrant, ansible, github, dev-hacks, automation]
+tags: [vagrant, github, dev-hacks, automation]
 ---

 The big purpose of code, and technology in general, is minimizing effort.
 Depending on the [definition](http://www.oxforddictionaries.com/us/definition/american_english/convenience), this is the same as maximizing convenience.